biocore/qiime/doc/tutorials/tutorial.rst

 .. note::

     * # OTU picker parameters
     * pick_otus:otu_picking_method  uclust
+    * pick_otus:clustering_algorithm    furthest
+    * pick_otus:max_cdhit_memory    400
+    * pick_otus:refseqs_fp
+    * pick_otus:blast_db
     * pick_otus:similarity  0.97

-Note that tabs separate fields, e.g.: pick_otus:similarity[TAB]0.97.
+    * pick_otus:max_e_value 1e-10
+    * pick_otus:prefix_prefilter_length
+    * pick_otus:trie_prefilter
+    * pick_otus:prefix_length
+    * pick_otus:suffix_length
+    * pick_otus:optimal_uclust
+    * pick_otus:exact_uclust
+    * pick_otus:user_sort
+    * pick_otus:suppress_presort_by_abundance_uclust
+    * pick_otus:suppress_new_clusters

+Note that tabs/space separate fields, e.g.: pick_otus:similarity 0.97.
+Many of these parameters are blank, therefore default values are used; however, the user can supply variables when necessary.
 Once this step in the workflow is run, in the newly created directory :file:`wf_da/uclust_picked_otus/`, there will be two files.
 One is :file:`seqs.log`, which contains information about the invocation of the script.
 The OTUs will be recorded in the tab-delimited file :file:`seqs_otus.txt`.
 The OTUs are arbitrarily named by a number, which is recorded in the first column.
 The subsequent columns in each line identify the sequence or sequences that belong in that OTU.

 .. _pickrepseqsforotu: